ilent2/otslm/docs/Prop-Package.rst

 .. automodule:: +otslm.+tools.+prop

-This package contains classes for propagating the fields.
+The ``otslm.tools.prop`` package contains classes for propagating the fields.
 For simple beam propagation, see :func:`+tools.visualise`.
 This documentation contains information on the Propagator base class and the propagator sub-classes.
 The package contains additional base classes for the common code shared between the forward and inverse methods.

+For most propagators there are three methods that can be used to create a new instance.
+The class constructor creates a new instance where you specify all the options.
+The ``simple`` and ``simpleProp`` static functions create an instance of the propagator from an input pattern and return an output image or propagator depending on the method.

 .. contents::
    :local: